Diagnosing spinal arthritis

-Accurate diagnosis of spinal arthritis is a complex task.
-There are many types of arthritis as well as a multitude of other diseases and injuries that cause spinal symptoms.
-In gathering a medical history, doctors usually inquire about the severity of symptoms in relation to the types of activities performed, when most symptoms occur, what makes symptoms better and worse, and what treatments have been attempted and what the outcome was of said treatments.
+Obtaining an accurate diagnosis of spinal arthritis can be complex, as there are many types of arthritis as well as a multitude of other diseases and injuries that can cause similar symptoms.
+When gathering a medical history, physicians usually inquire about the severity of symptoms in relation to the types of activities performed, when most symptoms occur, what makes symptoms better and worse, what treatments have been attempted and what the outcome was of said treatments.

 Your physician should perform a back examination, including performing a series of exercises to test flexibility and range of motion.
 Then your physician might run a series of tests, such as blood work, as well as diagnostic imaging, such as an MRI, X-ray, CT scan or bone scan, in order to arrive at an accurate diagnosis.
 To learn more about the types of treatment to relieve spinal arthritis symptoms, read the following article.

 Treating spinal arthritis conservatively

 Spinal arthritis is a common condition that affects millions of Americans, typically over the age of 50.
 Women are more likely than men to develop the condition.
 Fortunately, many effective treatment options are available to relieve your symptoms of pain and inflammation.
 Depending on the severity of your spinal arthritis, pain medication and moderate exercise may be effective.

 Other conservative spine arthritis treatments can include anti-inflammatories, weight management, traction therapy, spinal injections, physical therapy and chiropractic treatment.
 Before starting any treatment, consult with your physician who can provide you with a personalized treatment plan.
 When all other nonsurgical treatments fail to provide you with sufficient symptom relief, your physician may recommend back surgery.